 \[ \begin{align} \mathbf{j}_d = \rho_d\mathbf{v} - D_d\nabla\rho_d, & {} & \mathbf{j}_v = \rho_v\mathbf{v} - D_v\nabla\rho_v. \end{align} \]

-\[ \begin{align} Q_d = 0 \end{align} \]
+\[ \begin{align} Q_d = 0. \end{align} \]

 \[ \begin{align} Q_d = D_d\Delta\rho_d \end{align} \]

-If two particles of the condensate classes $j$ and $k$ meet, one can specify a probability $0\leq P_{j, k}\leq 1$ that they will then form a particle.
-This has a well-defined class $R_{j, k}$.
-Furthermore, let $\sigma_{j, k}$ be the cross section of the collisions of particles of classes $j$ and $k$.
-For example, if $j$ are spheres with radius $r_j$ and $k$ are spheres with radius $r_k$, then $\sigma_{j, k} = \pi\left(r_j + r_k\right)^2$.
-Let the average relative velocity between the particles of classes $j$ and $k$ be $\newoverline{v_{\text{rel}}}\left(j, k\right)$.
-Then a particle of class $j$ flies through a volume $\sigma_{j, k}\newoverline{v_{\text{rel}}}\left(j, k\right)t$ in time $t$ relative to the particles of class $k$.
-The average collision time $\tau _{j, k}$ is defined by requiring that exactly one particle of class $k$ is in this volume, i.e
+If two particles of condensate classes $j$ and $k$ meet, one can assign a probability $0\leq P_{j, k}\leq 1$ that they subsequently form a single particle.
+This product has a well-defined class $R_{j, k}$.
+Let $\sigma_{j, k}$ denote the collision cross section for particles of classes $j$ and $k$.
+For example, if $j$ are spheres of radius $r_j$ and $k$ are spheres of radius $r_k$, then $\sigma_{j, k} = \pi\left(r_j + r_k\right)^2$.
+Let the mean relative velocity between particles of classes $j$ and $k$ be $\newoverline{v_{\text{rel}}}\left(j, k\right)$.
+Then, in time $t$, a particle of class $j$ sweeps out a volume $\sigma_{j, k}\newoverline{v_{\text{rel}}}\left(j, k\right)t$ relative to particles of class $k$.
+The mean collision time $\tau_{j, k}$ is defined by requiring that this volume contains exactly one particle of class $k$, i.e.

 \[ \begin{align} n_k\sigma_{j, k}\newoverline{v_{\text{rel}}}\left(j, k\right)\tau_{j, k} &\hastobe 1. \end{align} \]

-All particles of group $j$ participate in collision processes, therefore the total collision rate of particles $j$ with particles $k$ is given by
+All particles of group $j$ participate in collision processes; therefore, the total collision rate of particles $j$ with particles $k$ is given by

 \[ \begin{align} \frac{n_j}{\tau_{j, k}} &= n_jn_k\sigma_{j, k}\newoverline{v_{\text{rel}}}\left(j, k\right). \end{align} \]

-If $\newtilde{m}_i$ is the mass of the particles of the group $i = R_{j, k}$, this results in a corresponding source strength
+If $\newtilde{m}_i$ is the mass of particles in group $i = R_{j, k}$, this yields a corresponding source strength

 \[ \begin{align} \newtilde{m}_i\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}. \end{align} \]

-\[ \begin{align} Q_i^{(\text{Kollisionen})} = \newtilde{m}_i\sum_{j}\sum_{k\leq j}^{}\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}\left(\delta_{i, R_{j, k}} - \delta_{j, i} - \delta_{k, i}\right). \end{align} \]
+\[ \begin{align} Q_i^{(\text{collisions})} = \newtilde{m}_i\sum_{j}\sum_{k\leq j}^{}\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}\left(\delta_{i, R_{j, k}} - \delta_{j, i} - \delta_{k, i}\right). \end{align} \]

-Because of mass conservation, this requires that the particle masses $\newtilde{m}_i$ are integer multiples of a minimum mass so that no mass artificially disappears or arises during collisions.
+By mass conservation, this requires the particle masses $\newtilde{m}_i$ to be integer multiples of a minimum mass, so that no mass is artificially lost or created in collisions.

 \[ \begin{align} dn_j = -n_j\lambda_jdt\Leftrightarrow\frac{dn_j}{dt} = -\lambda_j n_j, \end{align} \]